Sky Entertainment

 Internal Corporates

-Confidentially means can’t share images of these, but… here’s an undercover picture of the tables being set for refreshments at the side of the room!
+Confidentially means can’t share any images of these productions, but… here’s a not very exciting undercover picture of the side-tables being set for refreshments, showing part of how Richard spread the Sky Spectrum branding encircle (360-degrees) the entire room.
 Holy secret image capture, Batman!
-Also shown is part of the way Richard spread the Sky Spectrum branding around the entire room in 360-degrees.
-Colourful Internal Corporate event.